pandas-dev/pandas/doc/source/io.rst

 .. _io.read_html:

+.. versionadded:: 0.11.1

-There is a :func:`~pandas.io.parsers.read_html` reading an HTML file and parsing the contained table(s) into a list of DataFrames.
+The toplevel :func:`~pandas.io.parsers.read_html` function can accept an HTML string/file/url and will parse HTML tables into pandas DataFrames.

 Writing to HTML format